johnhamelink/exrm_deb/README.md

 The `_build/deb` directory tree, along with the rest of the release can be removed with `mix release.clean`

 Please visit [exrm][3] for additional information.

+#### Distillery

+You can build a deb by adding `plugin ExrmDeb.Distillery` to your `rel/config.exs` file.
+With distillery, the name and version is taken from the `rel/config.exs` file as opposed to the `mix.exs` file.

 ### Customising deb config files